+Adult Upstream Passage at Fremont Weir

+Adult winter-run Chinook salmon including winter-run migrate upstream during Fremont Weir overtopping events, as well as during lower flow conditions (NMFS 2019b: 26).
+Sommer et al. (2014) did not find adult Chinook salmon catch in a fyke trap in the Toe Drain was associated with Yolo Bypass flow events, noting this may have been because most of the Chinook salmon were fall-run, a race known to migrate upstream relatively early before winter and spring flow events.
+Recent completion of the Wallace Weir fish rescue facility and fish passage facilities at Fremont Weir blocked access to the CDB and improved adult fish passage allowing passage at a variety of flows into the Yolo Bypass, including across the range anticipated under the NAA and Alternatives 1–3.
+As such, the minor differences in flow entering Yolo Bypass at Fremont Weir under Alternatives 1–3 relative to the NAA (see discussion above related to inundation and juvenile access) would not result in major differences in adult upstream passage under Alternatives 1–3 compared to the NAA.

 Migration Flow-Survival

 Diversions from the Sacramento River to Sites Reservoir under Alternatives 1, 2, and 3 have the potential to affect survival of juvenile salmonids, including winter-run Chinook salmon, based on flow-survival relationships.
 Several recent analyses provided evidence for positive correlations between Sacramento River flow and survival of Chinook salmon (Michel 2018; Henderson et al. 2019; Michel et al. 2021).
 Henderson et al. (2019) found that riverine flows—along with a number of other covariates related to individual, release group, reach-specific, and time-varying factors—were positively correlated with survival of acoustically tagged late fall–run Chinook salmon juveniles in nineteen Sacramento River reaches from Battle Creek to the Delta.
 Michel (2018) found correlations between mean streamflow at Bend Bridge and survival to adulthood of hatchery-origin juvenile fall-run (r2 = 0.35), late fall–run (r2 = 0.45), and winter-run (r2 = 0.57) Chinook salmon, which were stronger predictors of survival than ocean conditions.
 Michel et al. (2021) examined survival of a mixture of acoustically tagged hatchery-origin and wild-origin fall-run, spring-run, and winter-run juvenile Chinook salmon in the Sacramento River from the Deer Creek confluence to the Feather River confluence during late March to early June, 2013–2019.
 They explored various forms of flow-survival relationship based on Sacramento River at Wilkins Slough flow and found the best to be a function based on three flow thresholds, which they defined as minimum (4,259 cfs), historical mean (10,712 cfs), and high (22,872 cfs).
 Survival varied by flow threshold: 3.0% below minimum, 18.9% between minimum and historical mean, 50.8% between historical mean and high, and 35.3% above high.
 Although the modeling focused on the spring period, it is hypothesized that similar relationships may occur during other months of juvenile salmon migration (Michel pers. comm.).